Early Onset Cataracts: Signs, Causes & Treatment

 UV rays, smoking, and obesity have all been linked to faster cataract development.
 To guard against premature lens opacity, protect your eyes with UV-blocking sunglasses, maintain a healthy weight, and quit smoking.

-Treatment Options for Early Onset Cataracts
+Treatment Options for Early-Onset Cataracts

 When detected early, early-onset cataracts can often be managed conservatively: